 Who is the ideal client for a sleep coach?

 The ideal client for a sleep coach is someone who demonstrates readiness to change.
 Let’s face it, teaching a child to sleep independently is hard work for the parent.
-Also, sometimes parents believe they can sleep train a baby without much change to schedule and that is not the case.
+Also, sometimes parents believe they can sleep train a baby without much change to the schedule and that is not the case.
 The ideal client will have three to four weeks of downtime where the child will have the same structure and routine.
 If it is a two-parent household and one is ambivalent, my suggestion is to wait.

 What is important for parents to know before beginning their journey with a sleep coach?